josematute/blockchain_course/solidity_fundamentals_gist.md

 -   Can have multiple parameters like this: `modifier modifierName(uint value){}` and use it like this: `function functionName(uint num) public payable modifierName(uint value)`.
 -   Can have multiple modifiers.
--   Multiple modifiers will be called in the order in which they are placedafter a function.
+-   Multiple modifiers will be called in the order in which they are placed after a function.
 -   Multiple `_`'s: Calls the function as many times as there are `_`'s.

 ## Enums

-They are a type that allow you to restrict a variable to a predefined list of values.
+They are a type that allows you to restrict a variable to a predefined list of values.
 Each value in an `enum` is encoded with a `uint` value starting from `0`.
 Example:

 ```Solidity